viniciusbn/awsaccountstools/README.md

 Clone this repo on any folder.

-Run this script with one of these options ./awsaccountstools.sh OPTION
+Run this script with one of these options

+./awsaccountstools.sh OPTION

 OPTIONS:
 * install

-Install the AWS Account Tools."
+Install the AWS Account Tools.
 * remove, uninstall

-Uninstall the AWS Account Tools."
+Uninstall the AWS Account Tools.
 * refresh, configure

-Configure the AWS Account Tools."
+Configure the AWS Account Tools.
 * awsswitch

-Switch AWS Account."
+Switch AWS Account.
 * eksswitch

-Switch EKS Cluster."
+Switch EKS Cluster.
 * help

-Show help."
+Show help.